 Repository age

-QuestDB appears to have several advantages over Timescale, particularly in maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both QuestDB and TimescaleDb have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-QuestDB is licensed under Apache-2.0, while Timescale's license terms are not publicly specified.
+QuestDB is licensed under Apache-2.0, while TimescaleDb's license terms are not publicly specified.